nsherry4/Peakaboo/Documentation/github/LibPeakaboo.md

 # Examples

+These examples use the Display package from Peakaboo to render the output.
+This code is not included in the LibPeakaboo project for portability reasons.

 ## Basic Plot
 Below is a basic example of how to load an XRF dataset from a single file and produce a plot showing the averaged spectrum.
 The input file is in tsv (tab separated value) format.